 We represent some of the largest consumer financial services companies in class action and individual lawsuits throughout the country alleging violations of the Equal Credit Opportunity Act, the Truth-in-Lending Act, the Fair Credit Reporting Act, the Fair Debt Collections Practices Act, RESPA, and other federal and state laws.
+We successfully defended litigation filed against one of our clients by the CFPB in federal court which resulted in the court dismissing the action, the first time this has occurred.
 We represent these same clients faced with inquiries and investigations by various state attorneys general.
 We defend claims under the federal statutes and regulations that govern consumer financial services and under state consumer finance laws including the Uniform Commercial Code, motor vehicle sales finance laws, and unfair and deceptive trade practices laws.

 Secondary Market/Servicing Transactions

 We represent clients in a variety of secondary-mortgage-market transactions, including asset sales and purchases, and servicing arrangements.
 We represent clients in mortgage transactions, correspondent arrangements, the bulk purchase and sale of mortgages, mortgage-warehouse transactions and custodial arrangements.
 In addition, we develop and negotiate servicing, master servicing and subservicing agreements.
 We develop programs and related model forms and procedures, as well as deal-specific forms for related transactions.